Gervase Thorpe: Early life

-Gervase Thorpe was born on 10 August 1877, the fifth son of Colonel James Thorpe (1823–1902), JP, of Coddington Hall in Nottinghamshire and of Ardbrecknish in Argyllshire, by his second wife, Annie (died 1929), eldest daughter of John MacDougall, of Lunga in Argyllshire.
+Gervase Thorpe was born on 10 August 1877, the fifth son of Colonel James Thorpe (1823–1902) of Coddington Hall in Nottinghamshire and of Ardbrecknish in Argyllshire, by his second wife, Annie (died 1929), eldest daughter of John MacDougall, of Lunga in Argyllshire.
 In 1917, he married Margaret, daughter of James Burt-Marshall, of Luncarty in Perthshire.
 They had two sons: Ian (killed in action in 1944) and Ivor Lawrence (died 1958).

-Career
+Military career

-Following schooling at Eton College, Thorpe was commissioned into the Army on 8 September 1897 as a 2nd Lieutenant in the Argyll and Sutherland Highlanders.
+Following schooling at Eton College, Thorpe was commissioned into the British Army on 8 September 1897 as a second lieutenant in the Argyll and Sutherland Highlanders.
 He was promoted to the rank of lieutenant on 16 July 1899 and served in the Second Boer War; wounded, he received the Queen's and King's South Africa Medals with clasps for service at the battles of Modder River and Pandaardeberg, and in Transvaal and South Africa (1901 and 1902).
 On 15 October 1901, he was posted as a Station Staff Officer.

-Promoted to Captain in October 1904, Thorpe served in France during World War I, initially as a Deputy Assistant Quartermaster General (August and September 1914) and then as an Aide-de-Camp to a Divisional Commander until October 1914.
-He served as an adjutant between November 1914 and February 1915, after which he was a Brigade Major until September of that year.
-On the first day of September 1915, he was promoted to the rank of Major and on 9 September was posted as a General Staff Officer 2nd Division; he was moved to the 1st Division in June 1916.
-Promoted to Brevet Lieutenant Colonel on New Years Day 1917, Thorpe remained as a GSO until 7 June 1918, when he became Brigade Commander with the temporary rank of Brigadier.
-He relinquished that position on 1 September 1919, became a temporary Lieutenant Colonel in the 3rd Battalion of the Royal Highlanders (May to August 1919) and took a promotion as Brevet Colonel on 3 June 1919, which became substantive on 31 August the following year.
+Promoted to captain in October 1904, Thorpe served in France during the First World War, initially as a deputy assistant quartermaster general (August and September 1914) and then as an aide-de-camp to a divisional commander until October 1914.
+He served as an adjutant between November 1914 and February 1915, after which he was a brigade major until September of that year.
+On 1 September 1915, he was promoted to the rank of major and on 9 September was posted as a general staff officer (GSO) of the 2nd Division; he was moved to the 46th (North Midland) Division as its general staff officer, grade 1 in June 1916, taking over from Archibald Fraser Home, and being made a temporary lieutenant colonel while in this position.
+Promoted to brevet lieutenant colonel on 1 January 1917, Thorpe remained as a GSO until 7 June 1918, when he became a brigade commander with the temporary rank of brigadier general.

+He relinquished that position on 1 September 1919, became a temporary lieutenant colonel in the 3rd Battalion of the Royal Highlanders (May to August 1919) and took a promotion as brevet colonel on 3 June 1919, which became substantive on 31 August the following year.